Decomposability and Parallel Computation of Multi-Agent LQR: Robustness Analysis

 \section{Robustness Analysis}

 In reality, a MAS may not have perfectly homogeneous agents.
-We next present a thorough robustness analysis of our hierarchical LQR controller when the controller is designed under the assumption of homogeneity as in Algorithm \ref{alg:2}, but is implemented in a heterogenous MAS.
+We next present robustness analysis of our parallel LQR controller when the controller is designed under the assumption of homogeneity as in Algorithm \ref{alg:2}, but is implemented in a heterogenous MAS.

 Suppose the dynamic model of agent $i$ is given as

 The MAS model is written in a compact form as

 Both $\mathcal{A}^h$ and $\mathcal{B}^h$ are unknown.
 The transfer function of (\ref{het x}) from $u$ to $x$ is